Structural/structural.github.io/about.md

 link_text: About
 ---

 Structural is four guys from Boston.
-You should [follow us on Twitter](http://twitter.com/structuralists).
+We build software, like [Water Cooler](http://watercooler.io), whose beta you should totally sign up for.
+You should also [follow us on Twitter](http://twitter.com/structuralists).
 In the past, we've made several uproarious twitter jokes such as

 <blockquote class="twitter-tweet" lang="en"><p>hyphen-case&#10;-kebab-case-&#10;|—rotisserie-case—|&#10;¯\_(s h r u g c a s e)_/¯&#10;👻Scooby😱Doo🔎Case🚓</p>&mdash; Structural (@structuralists) <a href="https://twitter.com/structuralists/status/473150223750266881">June 1, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>